Program

 Workshop

-On Monday afternoon, January 6, The NERC Environmental Omics Facilty (NEOF) will provide a workshop titled Population Genomics.
-More information and instructions on how to register will follow soon.
+The NERC Environmental Omics Facility (NEOF) will provide a workshop titled Population Genomics on Monday afternoon 6th January, 2-5pm.